idiap/coqui-ai-TTS/README.md

 More details about the docker images (like GPU support) can be found [here](https://coqui-tts.readthedocs.io/en/latest/docker_images.html)

+## Hugging Face Space

+You can try that Hugging Face Space: https://huggingface.co/spaces/rrg92/xtts
+It runs XTTS using de ZeroGPU and Gradio Interface

 ## Synthesizing speech by 🐸TTS
 <!-- start inference -->